Download this call in TXT

 In the context of high-performance parallel and distributed computing, the topics of interest include, but are not limited to:

-- Systems, networks, and architectures for high-end computing
+- Operating systems, networks, and architectures

 - Massively multicore systems

 - File and storage systems, I/O, and data management